JebteK/RdRand/README.md

 If you need access to a true RNG but don't have the latest Intel processors, take a look at https://rdrand.com

+NOTE: You will need to have the Visual C++ 2012 Redistributable installed  (http://www.microsoft.com/en-us/download/details.aspx?id=30679).

 License (MIT)
 ======